casper-ecosystem/cep-78-enhanced-nft/README.md

 The `EventsMode` modality determines how the installed instance of CEP-78 will handle the recording of events that occur from interacting with the contract.

-The modality provides two options:
+The modality provides three options:

 1. `NoEvents`: This modality will signal the contract to not record events at all.
 This is the default mode.
 2. `CEP47`: This modality will signal the contract to record events using the CEP47 event schema.
 Further information can be found [below](#cep47-mode).